How may I apply for a Fellowship in Regional Anesthesiology and Acute Pain Medicine at HSS?

 Please visit our Fellowship in Regional Anesthesiology and Acute Pain Medicine section for information on our program, or to download an application.

-Are foreign medical graduates eligible for the Program?
+Are foreign medical graduates eligible for this Fellowship Program?

-Foreign medical graduates may apply to the Fellowship Program in Regional Anesthesiology and Acute Pain Medicine.
-However, candidates accepted into the Fellowship Program must have completed United States Medical Licensing Examination (USMLE) Steps 1 and 2, prior to the start of the Fellowship.
+Foreign medical graduates may apply to our Fellowship Program in Regional Anesthesiology and Acute Pain Medicine.
+Foreign medical graduates must have successfully completed United States Medical Licensing Examination (USMLE) Steps 1 and 2 in order to be eligible for this Fellowship Program.

 What is the application deadline for the Fellowship Program?